 Still need a little more convincing?
 Let’s take a look at some of the key benefits of studying in regional Australia for international students:

-- There are a huge range of scholarships available to international students across regional Australia to help with tuition fees.
-For example, the CQUniversity International Student Scholarship – Regional offers a value of 25 per cent of new students’ tuition fees.
+Additionally, there is a huge range of scholarships available to international students across regional Australia to help with tuition fees.
 Check with education providers directly to see what scholarships they offer for international students.

-- Access to location-specific course offerings, such as marine biology studies in Far North Queensland or wine and beverage courses in South Australia.
-You’ll also reap the benefits of unique experiences outside the classroom and gain opportunities to network within these industries before you have graduated.
+When you study in regional Australia, you’ll also have access to location-specific course offerings, such as agriculture in rural areas or environmental science in bounties of native flora.
+You’ll also reap the benefits of unique experiences outside the classroom and gain networking opportunities within these industries before you graduate.

-- The Australian Government offers additional opportunities for migration for eligible international students who have studied regionally, such as the provision of skilled visas which provide a pathway to permanent residency and additional points on the Skilled Migration Points Test.
+The Australian Government also offers additional opportunities for migration for eligible international students who have studied regionally, such as the provision of skilled visas (which provide a pathway to permanent residency), an extra one or two years on the Temporary Graduate (subclass 485) visa, and additional points on the Skilled Migration points test.

 Where should I study in regional Australia?

-A great place to start when choosing your study location is to consider the courses you are interested in pursuing in regional Australia and selecting a location based on where that is offered.
+A great place to start when choosing your study location is to consider the courses you are interested in and selecting a location based on where that is offered.